MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Read about [negotiating an offer][offer-negotiation].
 * Get some data points for [salary negotiations][salary-data].
 * You can also check out this [HackerNewsarticle][hn-negotiation-article]
-* Study algorithms and continue pairboarding, in preparation for coding challenges.
 * Start applying to your first 100 companies.
 Begin with those in category 3.
 [open-source-projects]: ./engineering-culture/open_source.md
 [kanban]: ./interview-prep/kanban.md